 “Money is like gasoline during a road trip.
 You don’t want to run out of gas on your trip, but you’re not doing a tour of gas stations.
 You have to pay attention to money, but it shouldn’t be about the money.” –Tim O’Reilly

-Though I may still be internalizing the fact that I was self-employed last year, the IRS needs no convincing.
-If I had net earnings from self-employment over $400, which I very much did, then they consider me very much self-employed, and those earnings need to be reported.
+Though I’m still internalizing the fact that I was self-employed last year, the IRS needs little convincing.
+With net earnings from self-employment over $400, they consider me very much self-employed, and those earnings need to be reported.
 To be honest, this is something I’ve been chomping at the bit to do for some time, because it unlocks a brand new savings achievement: the Individual 401(k)!
-Also known as a Solo 401(k), it will allow me to contribute (read: defer) far more of my self-employment income than I could with only an IRA, plus I’ll have the potential to “match” my contributions as the plan’s employer.
+Also known as a Solo 401(k), it will allow me to contribute (read: defer) far more of my self-employment income than I could with just an IRA, plus I’ll gain the potential to make “profit-sharing” contributions as the plan’s employer.

 To figure out how much I’d be able to contribute, I needed to do a dry run of our taxes.
 So back in November, I dusted off the spreadsheet I built to simulate Form 1040 and added the following to account for my self-employment income: Schedule 1 (Additional Income and Adjustments to Income), Schedule 2 (Additional Taxes), Schedule C (Profit or Loss From Business), and Schedule SE (Self-Employment Tax).
 Though that may sound like a lot, I only needed to input 3 values (highlighted in yellow) across those 4 schedules.
-The values in gray are just references or simple calculations.
+The values in gray are simply references to other cells or basic calculations.

 I like to reflect on the financial decisions I’ve made over the past year because trying to explain them, in writing, ultimately forces me to better understand the machinery involved, and often suggests additional actions I might consider taking, now or in the future.